rust-lang/rfcs/text/0000-scope-drop.md

 ## Making generic types `?ScopeDrop`

-All current Rust types implement `?ScopeDrop` automatically, and `mem::drop<T>` works without bounds on `T`.
+All current Rust types implement `ScopeDrop` automatically, and `mem::drop<T>` works without bounds on `T`.
 For backwards compatibility, it is necessary for type parameters and associated types to be `ScopeDrop` by default, the same as how `Sized` works.
 However, we could consider a future edition where users are expected to add explicit `ScopeDrop` bounds on type parameters and associated types if they need to implicitly drop values of such type.
 This would make `ScopeDrop` a bit less magical, and a bit more explicit, as well as bringing it in line with the auto traits `Send`, `Sync`, and `Unpin`.
 This would be an intrusive change in codebases which drop generic types with any frequency, but might be easy to automate.

 ## Potential additions to standard library